samjaninf/OFN-User-Guide---Master/basic-features/shopfront/customer-management-and-conditional-displays-prices/customers.md

 ## Customer Billing and Shipping Address

 Each customer can have a default billing and shipping address.
-If a customer has a registered OFN account and has completed their details fully their addresses will be copied to this section automatically.
+If a customer has a registered Harvest To Order account and has completed their details fully their addresses will be copied to this section automatically.
 Storing a default billing and shipping address can make online purchases quicker for the customer.

 ![](../../../.gitbook/assets/customeraddress.jpg)